rbtylee/Bod_Installer/README.md

 Understanding Bod Files
 -----------------------

+Information on understanding bod files can be found on Bodhi Linux's Documentation wiki.

 * [.Bod File Command Line Arguments](http://wiki.bodhilinux.com/doku.php?id=bod_cli_arguments)
 * [How To Build a .bod File](http://wiki.bodhilinux.com/doku.php?id=bod_files_-_howto_build) Note this wiki is badly out of Date and describes how to build a Bod file manually using the orginal installtion script developed by Jeff Hoogland.
-Since then the Installtions scripts have grown abit in complexity and I use a python library I developed to build them.
+Since then the Installtions scripts have grown abit in complexity and I use a python library I developed to build the bods on Bodhi Linux's AppCenter.
 * [How To Build a .bod File: Ncurses](http://wiki.bodhilinux.com/doku.php?id=bod_files_-_how_to_build_ncurses)
 * [Makeself Documentation](http://megastep.org/makeself/) For reference since bod files are created using the makeself utility.